jadedavies11/simplifier-project-source-control/fhir-standards-wales-dev/backup/guides/FHIR-Standards-Wales-Implementation-Guide/Home/FHIR-Assets/Profiles-and-Extensions/Extensions/Extension-DataStandardsWales-LocationPeriod.page.md

 An extension to capture the date range that this location is available.

 ### Purpose
-This extension shows date range that this location is available.
+This extension shows the date range that this location is available.

 ### Context of Use
 This extension may be used on the following profile(s):